Contents

 example(read10xVisium)

-A SpatialExperiment object represents observations (cells) as columns and variables (features) as rows, as is the Bioconductor convention.
-Additional information about the cells is accessed through the reducedDims, colData and spatialCoords functions.
+A SpatialExperiment object represents assay-feature values as rows and cells as columns.
+Additional information about the cells is stored in the reducedDims, colData and spatialCoords slots.

 The default view is now of the SpatialExperiment-tibble abstraction.